-Sameera Troesch currently advises clients within Mitsubishi Corporation (Americas) on a variety of legal matters and was formerly counsel at Mitsubishi Corporation (Americas), and a corporate associate in Sullivan & Cromwell LLP’s New York and London offices.
+Sameera Troesch currently advises clients within Triton International Limited on a variety of legal matters and was formerly counsel at Mitsubishi Corporation (Americas), and a corporate associate in Sullivan & Cromwell LLP’s New York and London offices.
 She holds an AB from Harvard College, where she was involved with the Lowell House Opera.
 Having previously served as a young patron of various arts organizations in London and New York City, Troesch joined the Board of ACO in 2018.
 Her dedication to ACO took on new relevance after a personal loss, which cemented her desire to help young, talented artists pursue their dreams, particularly in music.